parkerdan/rn-loading-view/README.md

 # RN-Loading-View

-Just combines loading indicator with optional text into one component so you can quickly construct loading views
+Just combines loading indicator with optional text and button into one component so you can quickly construct loading views

 * `npm install rn-loading-view --save`